melissa-sa/melissa/README.md

 # Melissa installation and usage guide

 Aim of this tutorial is to install Melissa and run three sensitivity studies, one on the local machine, one on the local cluster and the last one on the actual cluster.
-After reading this guide, user will be able to install Melissa and run own sensitivity studies using own solver.
+After reading this guide, users will be able to install Melissa and run own sensitivity studies using own solver.
+Further documentation can be found in [the wiki on github](https://github.com/melissa-sa/melissa/wiki/1-Home).

 ### Requirements